Municipal Climate

 Students in the midst of completing a degree, diploma or certificate program may wish to consider talking to their school to see if this program would be a good fit for any internship, work term or co-op placement required as part of their studies.

-• Interns’ experiences vary between municipalities and can change depending on their needs.
+Interns’ experiences vary between municipalities and can change depending on their needs.
 A typical work day for interns could include communications work, conducting research, special projects, and/or attending events with their supervisor.
+You wi;; also have the opportunity to attend council and working group meetings.
 We work with host municipalities to ensure interns have a range of learning opportunities.
 Some administrative work is expected of all interns.
 You will be primarily working out of your host municipality's office with some periods of remote work.

-You may take direction on your work and receive mentorship from the Warden, Councillors and/or the CAO, giving you the opportunity to gain exposure to both the political and staff side of municipal government.
+You may take direction on your work from the CAO and/or senior staff member and receive mentorship from the Warden and/or Councillors, giving you the opportunity to gain exposure to both the political and staff side of municipal government.

-Interns may not play a significant public-facing role, whether paid or volunteer, for a party, elected official, or candidate for office at the federal or provincial level during the period of the internship (e.g. service as volunteer coordinator or volunteer in your MPP’s office).
+Interns may not play a significant public-facing role, whether paid or volunteer, for a party, elected official, or candidate for office at the federal or provincial level during the period of the internship (e.g. serving as volunteer coordinator or volunteering in your MPP or MP’s office).

-• No, you do not need to be bilingual, although it’s an asset.
+No, you do not need to be bilingual, although it is an asset.